d4space/UseScripts/svn/README.md

 # UseScripts

-to get note from svn, use make_paper.sh
+to get note from svn, use svn_init.sh